FAQs & Commonly Asked Questions about Plastic Surgery

 What is the waiting time for a consult with a Plastic Surgeon in Melbourne?

-- Our specialist plastic surgeons are always busy and it helps to plan ahead and to try not to change an existing appointment time.
+- Our specialist plastic surgeons are always busy.
+It helps to plan ahead and try not to change an existing appointment time.

 - Last-minute consultations are often available as some patients may need to reschedule at short notice.